Abeeekoala/IAC-Team-12/personal statements/Abraham.md

     default: DATA_OUT = 32'b0;                        // Default case
 endcase
 ```
 This passed 7/9 test passed.
 The next main challenge was how to incorporate the `stall` signal from cache with the `stall` from hazard unit.
-This two types of `stall` are different; one is to stall only the fetching and decoding stage for data to be ready at writeback stage; the other is to stall the whole pipelined for fetching data in datamemory.
+These two types of `stall` are different; one is to stall only the fetching and decoding stage for data to be ready at writeback stage; the other is to stall the whole pipeline for fetching data in data memory.
 I worked out the logic and sent the signal to approprate components.

 Finally with the fix on `store` instructions, and added a register for fetch signal to prevent logic feedback and latch, all the tests passed.